Medical Assistant Program

-The course also introduces medical assisting program students to the language of medicine.
+The Hunter Business School course also introduces medical assisting program students to the language of medicine.
 Medical words are taught, along with their relationship to the human body.
 The class becomes familiar with the vocabulary and word parts that will help to comprehend anatomy, physiology, pathology, diagnostic techniques, and medical treatments and procedures directly related to each body system.
 This new language will be used to facilitate communication with other health care professionals about their patients.
 In addition, abbreviations and medical specialties are presented.
 Prerequisite: None

 Phlebotomy and Laboratory Procedures II and CPR